 Desk Diver: A dive style watch that may carry with it significant water resistance and classic good dive-style looks, but rarely if ever is submerged in water.
 Due to their versatility and overall toughness, they get worn to work (hence, “desk”) as well as during the owner’s leisure time.
 Here are ten of the best affordable options out there, right now.

 Still almost certainly the best bang-for-the-buck watch on the market today.
 For about $50 you get 200m of water resistance, a stainless steel case, and a rotating bezel which feels much more expensive than many other watches in the under $100 category.
 Plus, at a glance its classic good looks make it look like it cost a heck of a lot more than you shelled out for it.
 Even the stock rubber strap that it comes on is decent (soft-ish, not rigid plastic).
 Throw an aftermarket strap on it and you’ll get more style points.

 Many a man has fallen victim to watch collecting thanks to this gateway drug.
 Good feel and solid, 200m water resistance.
 Nice stainless steel band and case.
 Automatic movement.
 Exhibition case back.
 40mm case dial.
 Also looks great on a rubber/silicone or leather strap.
 4/5 stars on Amazon after more than 2400 reviews.

 Corgeut Diver – $97 (ali express) | $137.25 (ebay) | $155 (amazon)

 An obvious (some would say shameless) homage to the Tudor Black Bay.
-Every aspect of the watch aside from the movement and the branding is clearly inspired by the Black Bay.
+Every aspect of the watch aside from the movement and the branding is clearly inspired by/lifted straight from the Black Bay.
 41mm wide with 22mm lugs.
 The machining is accurate, the colors are great, and the dial looks extremely well done.
 Unlike most Chinese mechanicals, this watch uses a Japanese Miyota 8215 movement, which makes it more durable and accurate than the cheap Chinese movement.
 Full review here.

 Automatic movement that hacks and hand winds (the previous incarnation did neither).
 200m water resistance.
 120 click bezel helps keep track of elapsed time.
 Classic dive-watch looks.
 Not everyone will like the shined up inserts on the bracelet, but it’s more subtle than many other competitors.